maryash/maryash.github.io/135/projects/project_1/project1_135.md

 $ ./maze_runner_plus < multiple_directions.txt
 You are stuck in the maze.
 You got out of the maze.
-You are stuck in the maze.
+You got out of the maze.
 ```

 ---